 On a high level, the working of RM Network can be explained as follows

-(1)The inputs are stored as specified by the data-aware hierarchical semantic model which organizes the data into a tag assembly (patterns) with encoded weights (0,1).
-The objective is to achieve the formation of the object layer from the input layer, and these objects further form networks between other objects available at a particular time stamp and this is further clustered based on object reference parameters to create the top layer, which can be termed as the memory layer.
+(1)The inputs are stored as specified by the data-aware hierarchical semantic model, which organizes the data into a tag assembly (patterns) with encoded weights (0,1).
+The objective is to achieve the formation of the object layer from the input layer, and these objects further form a network between other objects, connected by a particular time stamp, which is further clustered based on object reference parameters to create the top layer, which can be termed as the memory layer.

-The inputs which could be visual, sound, language, touch or any other sensory data, are handled in the similar fashion where all build a relationship to the object layer, making it easy to associate with a given visual or an associated memory.
-You can say that the memory layer has complete information (in a hierarchical fashion) about a particular scenario with time parameters, objects, shapes, colors, labels (names), behavior, derivative fields and outcome associations.
-This entire data is converted to a tag assembly.
+The inputs that can be visual, sound, language, touch or any other sensory data, are handled in the similar fashion wherein all build a relationship to the object layer, making it easy to associate with a given visual or an associated memory.
+You can say that the memory layer has complete information (in a hierarchical fashion) about a particular scenario with time parameters, objects, shapes, colors, labels (names), behaviors, derivative fields and outcome associations.
+All of the data is converted to a tag assembly.

 (2) During processing, the new tag assembly received is compared to the existing tag assembly of an object neuron, where the match reveals the differences and similarities between two tag assemblies.
-The similarities strengthen the relationship and the differences (which could be a combination of input sets) are matched at the input layer for similarities.
-If not available, it creates a new node and auto-labels with a prefixed alphanumeric string.
-Overexposure to the language, the objects can create a network of labels to update natural language words and its associations using visual cues.
-This will allow the machine to understand conflicting patterns (reasoning) and arrive at possible pattern types which can undo the conflict (planning solutions).
+The similarities strengthen the relationship, and the differences are matched at the input layer.
+If the match is not available, the system creates a new node and auto-labels with a new string sequence.
+On exposure to the language tags, the objects can create a network of labels to update natural language words and its associations using visual cues.
+This will allow the machine to understand conflicting patterns (reasoning) and arrive at possible pattern types that can undo the conflict (planning solutions).

-(3) The Weights which are the core for state activation works at individual input layer and cascades all the way to the top-level to arrive at the cumulative weight to understand the threshold.
-On every input, weights are added to the previous iteration’s output and when it reaches a particular threshold, the state changes to 0 or 1.
+(3) The Weights, which are the core for state activation, work at an individual input layer, and cascades all the way to the top-level to arrive at the cumulative weight so as to understand the threshold.
+On every input, weights are added to the previous iteration’s output, and when it reaches a particular threshold, the state changes to 0 or 1.

 NLP Layer of Labels

 Over this data relationship, the algorithm will organize data based on the extracted POS (parts of speech) in a given sentence (questions, statements) in order to create assemblies in real-time.
-The routine of the algorithm can be broken into two simple steps which can be made to work either by supervision or through autonomous learning.
+The routine of the algorithm can be broken into two simple steps that can be made to work either by supervision or through autonomous learning: